- 2 cans (21 ounces each) raspberry pie filling

 - Prepare grill or campfire for low heat, using 16-20 charcoal briquettes or large wood chips.

-- Line a Dutch oven with heavy-duty aluminum foil; add pie filling.
+- Line an ovenproof Dutch oven with heavy-duty aluminum foil; add pie filling.
 In a large bowl, combine the cake mix, water and oil.
 Spread over pie filling.

 - Cover Dutch oven.
 When briquettes or wood chips are covered with white ash, place Dutch oven directly on top of 8-10 of them.
 Using long-handled tongs, place remaining briquettes on pan cover.